campaignmonitor/createsend-ruby/README.md

 # createsend

-A ruby wrapper for the createsend API v3.
+A ruby library which implements the complete functionality of v3 of the createsend API.

 ## Installation